rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ### User Blocking

-Urgent rendering work that must happen in the limited time within the current frame.
-This is typically work in requestAnimationFrame: i.e. rendering work for ongoing animations and dom manipulation that needs to render right away.
-Tasks posted at this priority can delay rendering of the current frame, and therefore should finish quickly (otherwise use "default" priority).
+Critical work that must be done in the current frame, is initiated and visible by the user.
+DOM manipulations that should be rendered quickly.
+Tasks with this priority can delay current frame rendering, so this is the place for lightweight work (otherwise use "normal" priority).

 |   Render Method   |   Scheduling   | Render Deadline |